Amebis/eduVPN/doc/Customization.md

 ### `OpenVPNInteractiveServiceInstance` (`REG_SZ`)

 `OpenVPNInteractiveServiceInstance` specifies the OpenVPN instance ID when more than one instance of the OpenVPN is installed.
-Defaults to "$eduVPN" or "$LetsConnect".
+Defaults to "$eduVPN", "$LetsConnect" or "$govVPN".
 Set to blank string to use default OpenVPN installed instance.

 ### `OpenVPNRemoveOptions` (`REG_MULTI_SZ`)